First-order tree-to-tree functions

 The purpose of this paper is to decompose tree transformations into simple building blocks.
 An important inspiration is the Krohn-Rhodes theorem~\cite[p.~454]{Krohn1965}, which says that every string-to-string function recognised by a Mealy machine can be decomposed into certain prime functions.

 \paragraph*{Regular functions.} The transformations studied in this paper are the regular functions.

 In~\cite[Theorem 13]{engelfrietMSODefinableString2001}, Engelfriet and Hoogeboom proved that deterministic two-way transducers recognise the same string-to-string functions as \mso transductions.
-Because of this and other properties -- such as closure under composition~\cite[Theorem 1]{chytilSerialComposition2Way1977} and decidable equivalence~\cite[Theorem 1]{gurariEquivalenceProblemDeterministic1982} -- this class of functions is now called the \emph{regular string-to-string functions}.
+Because of this and other properties -- such as closure under composition~\cite[Theorem 1]{chytilSerialComposition2Way1977} and decidable equivalence~\cite[Th.~1]{gurariEquivalenceProblemDeterministic1982} -- this class of functions is now called the \emph{regular string-to-string functions}.
 Other equivalent descriptions of the regular functions include: string transducers of Alur and {\v C}ern{\'y}~\cite{alurExpressivenessStreamingString2010}, and several models based on combinators~\cite{alur2014regular,daveGastinKrishna18, bojanczykRegularFirstOrderList2018}.

-There are also regular functions for trees, which can be defined using any of the following equivalent models: \mso tree-to-tree transductions~\cite[Section 3]{bloem_comparison_2000}, single use attributed tree grammars~\cite{bloem_comparison_2000}, macro tree transducers of linear size increase~\cite[Theorem 7.1]{engelfriet_macro_2003}, and streaming tree transducers~\cite[Theorem 4.6]{alur2017streaming}.
+There are also regular functions for trees, which can be defined using any of the following equivalent models: \mso tree-to-tree transductions~\cite[Section 3]{bloem_comparison_2000}, single use attributed tree grammars~\cite{bloem_comparison_2000}, macro tree transducers that are single use~\cite{ENGELFRIET199934} or of linear size increase~\cite[Theorem 7.1]{engelfriet_macro_2003}, and streaming tree transducers~\cite[Theorem 4.6]{alur2017streaming}.

 The goal of this paper is to prove a decomposition result for regular tree-to-tree functions.
 As in the Krohn-Rhodes theorem, we want to show that every such function can be obtained by combining certain prime functions.